michellundell/15a-final-assignment/README.md

 Final Assignment C/C++

 ## The ticket generator you made in C should be turned into a C++ version.
-You should create a repository named ticket-system.
+You should create a repository for your ticket-system.
 The code should be commented in a way that doxygen could produce a nice output for your software (html, pdf is a bonus).
 Your software should use C++ features where appropriate.

+***Fork the https://github.com/michellundell/14a repository and update the final-assignment.txt file Then make a pull-request and I can start evaluating your system.***

 ## The ticket program